 In the applications, employer can see the limited (applicant or jobseeker) profile detail by clicking the name of the applicant ,and if the employer wants to see the detailed information of an applicant then he need to pay first onetime fee of USD 100 and then he can be allowed to see the completed details of the applicants whoso ever is applying.(even after the payment time)

+The payment is around the job not the applicants.
+If you pay for a job to be opened, it means you will always be able to see the details of all applicants who apply for the job.

 If the employer has seen a profile using “ find resume” feature then also ,to get the complete detail of the jobseeker he needs pay for it, before paying ,he can select for which jobseekers he likes and he wants to pay to view their profiles, this can be done by adding a name under a title (which shown in job title ) and then adding the job seekers into it .

+That’s fine.

 See the below steps that follows for finding resume by skills

 Employer finds job seekers profile by using the feature “ find resume”